stefan-hoeck/idris2-pack/CONTRIBUTING.md

 # Contributing to pack

+Contributions from humans are highly welcome!

+Pack adopts a similar approach as the Idris compiler regarding how its code is produced.
+Any code or prose originating from LLMs is not suitable for the pack project; changes made using such tools will not be accepted.
+This holds even if the code is edited or reviewed by a human.

-Contributions are highly welcome!
-To help new contributor find their way around the codebase and understand, how *pack* is implemented, this document provides a source map and some details about the structure of the `$HOME/.pack` directory.
+To help new contributors find their way around the codebase and understand how*pack* is implemented, this document provides a source map and some details about the structure of the `$HOME/.pack` directory.

 ## General Recommendations